lsst-sitcom/spot_motion_monitor/docs/usage.rst

 The *General* configuration dialog has only one widget: *Pixel Scale*.
 This is the factor that multiplies the standard deviation of the centroid component array to get the value posted in the *RMS* widget in the *Data Information* section.

 The *Camera* configuration entry will bring up a dialog that is dependent on the checked *Camera* entry in the main menu.
 Each of the currently supported cameras will be shown in turn.
+When the *Start Camera* button is clicked, the *Camera* configuration entry is disabled.
+It will return to enabled when the *Stop Camera* button is clicked.

 .. image:: _static/gaussian_camera_config.png
   :width: 243